RitwikRaj24/Gesture_Recognition_Ritwik_Ritesh/README.md

 - Special thanks to the Upgrad IIIT Bangalore PG program on ML and AI for providing the learning resources and guidance.

 ## Contact
-Created by Ritwik[@ritwik] & Ritesh[@ritesh4aiml] – feel free to reach out for any queries or collaboration!
+Created by Ritwik[@RitwikRaj24] & Ritesh[@ritesh4aiml] – feel free to reach out for any queries or collaboration!